William Pierros, MA

 Assistant Professor of Political Science

 College of Arts and Sciences

 Professor Pierros teaches American Government, International Relations, U.S. Foreign Policy, Comparative Politics, The American Presidency and several courses in the Law and Justice program.
-His research interests include U.S. foreign policy, U.S. national security policy, global terrorism, Southeast Asian politics and ethnic and religious conflict.
-He is currently completing his doctorate in political science.
-Professor Pierros has taught at Concordia since 2007.
+His research interests include U.S. foreign policy, U.S. national security policy, global terrorism, peace and conflict studies and ethnic and religious conflict.

 - MA, Political Science (Southeast Asian area concentration), Northern Illinois University; DeKalb, Ill.

 - MDiv, Theology/Divinity (emphasis in Christianity and contemporary culture), Covenant Theological Seminary; St. Louis, Mo.